 The bus operator accreditation and registration schemes have been simplified and consolidated into one accreditation system.
 These changes came into effect on 1 March 2022.

 Information about the changes is available on the front page of the Bus Safety section of this website in Latest News.
 Online information sessions about the changes to the Bus Safety Act 2009 and the accompanying regulations will be promoted here shortly.

-Anyone wishing to operate a bus service in Victoria with seating positions for 10 or more adults (including the driver) must be either accredited or registered.
+Anyone wishing to operate a bus service in Victoria with seating positions for 10 or more adults (including the driver) must be accredited.
 This includes community and courtesy bus services provided free of charge.

 What is the legal definition of a bus?

-- A motor vehicle that has been built with seating positions for 10 or more adults (including the driver) and complies with the requirements specified in the Australian Design Rules for a passenger omnibus (refer to the Act for full definition).
+- A motor vehicle that has been built with seating positions for 10 or more adults (including the driver) and complies with the requirements specified in the Australian Design Rules for a passenger omnibus (refer to the Bus Safety Act 2009 (Vic) for full definition).

 What is the legal definition of bus service?